das-praktische-schreinerlein/mytourbook-electron/README.md

-# MySimpleHomePage-Electron-App
+# MyTourbook-Electron-App

-MySimpleHomePage-Electron-App is a simple starter for your electron-application.
+MyTourbook-Electron-App is a electron-application for managing and publishing tracks and images from your trips.
+It's the software-stack behind the new portal-version [www.michas-ausflugstipps.de](http://www.michas-ausflugstipps.de/mytb/de/).
+It's based on mytourbook and mysimplehomepage-electron.

 **But be aware: it start's a local server with default-passwords!!!!!**